-I define an absence as not attending class, sleeping in class, or showing up 15 minutes late or more for a class.
+I define an absence as not attending class, sleeping in class, showing up 15 minutes late or more for a class, or leaving class prior to the session's completion.
 All absences will result in a deduction of 3 points from your overall Attendance/Participation grade; if you are absent more than two times, you fail the course.
-If you are absent, you may make up up to 2 points for participation by participating in the online discussion for the week in question, but note that this does not excuse your absence.
+If you are absent, you may make up up to 2 points for participation by participating in the online discussion for the week you missed, but note that this does not excuse your absence.

-(Note: Excused absences may be obtained from the Dean of Students Offices under certain circumstances and given the proper documentation.)
+(Note: Excused Absences may be obtained from the Dean of Students Offices under certain circumstances and given the proper documentation.)

-Attendance [122-410 (online)]:
+Attendance [120-511 (online)]:

-Online students are required to view the recordings of the on-campus discussions/lectures that take place each Monday.
+Online students are required to view the recordings of the on-campus discussions/lectures that take place each Wednesday.
 To ensure online students view the lectures, I will, throughout each session, provide online students with 1-3 Lecture Keywords that you must take note of.

-In order to prove that you have viewed the lecture, you will then enter these keywords into the appropriate Lecture Keyword Submission quiz (found on D2L under More>Quizzes) by 11:59pm CT on the Sunday concluding the week the lecture was recorded.
+In order to prove that you have viewed the lecture, you will then enter these keywords into the appropriate Lecture Keyword Submission quiz (found on D2L under More>Quizzes) by 11:59pm CT on the MONDAY following each lecture's recording.
 Failure to submit lecture keywords by the assigned time for any lecture each week will result in a loss of 1 point from your overall Attendance/Participation grade in the course.

-Participation [122-410 (online)]:
+Participation [120-511 (online)]:

 Online students are required to participate in weekly discussions on the D2L Discussion Board forums.
-Substantial participation in these discussions is required prior to 11:59pm each Monday beginning Week 2.
+Substantial participation in these discussions is required prior to 11:59pm each TUESDAY beginning Week 2.
 Discussion topics will relate to assigned screenplay readings, assigned screenings, or any other topic the instructor deems worthy of conversation in these forums.
-Individual topics will be dictated in each week's discussion prompt.
-Failure to participate in the Discussions in a given week will result in a deduction of 2 points from your overall Attendance/Participation grade in the course.
+Individual topics will be dictated in each week's discussion prompt and the prompt must be adhered to in order to earn full points.
+Failure to participate in any given week's Discussion will result in a deduction of 2 points from your overall Attendance/Participation grade.